smartuni/riot-po-2026/nodes/README.md

 custom-modules takes from the available RIOT modules and adapts these to suit the SenseMate project's needs.

 These include:
-- COSE for CBOR encryption
+- COSE for CBOR signing
-- KEY-DISTRO for secure data encryption and decryption
+- KEY-DISTRO for secure data signing and verification
 - BLE for node-to-node communication via Bluetooth
 - LORAWAN for server-to-node and node-to-server communication via LoRaWan
-- TABLES for CBOR encoding and decoding and processing of internal information
+- TABLES to manage state tables and encode them to and decode them from CBOR

 ## Hardware